UIC-InDeXLab/fair_entity_matching/README.md

 # Fair Entity Matching
 ### A fairness suit for auditing Entity Matching approaches
 Companion repository for the paper "Through the Fairness Lens: Experimental Analysis and Evaluation of Entity Matching".
+[Technical Report](techrep.pdf)

 ### Data for reproducing the results: